henriqueassis2003/HenriquePolinomios/README.md

 Issues may arise when:

-- Trying to manage high-degree polynomials, such as 120 or higher (especially in methods)
+- Trying to manage high-degree polynomials, such as 120 or higher (especially in numeric methods)

 <h1>Requirements</h1>